mjsipes/layers4/README.md

 I am in Lake Tahoe.
 What should I wear today?
 ```

-## Architecture Decisions & Exploration

-The core loop is two simple interactions—**“What did you wear today?”** and **“What should I wear today?”** The project unfolded in that order:
+The core loop of my app is two simple interactions—**“What did you wear today?”** and **“What should I wear today?”** The project unfolded in that order:

 ## “What did you wear today?” — Collecting data via chat